Inverleigh

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Inverleigh has one active public transport stop.
-It is serviced by one route offering four weekly passenger trips.
-Transport accessibility is limited, with residents typically located 1048 meters from the nearest stop.
-Most residents commute outward, primarily using cars (95%), while 5% walk.
-The average vehicle ownership per dwelling is 2.3, above the regional norm.
-According to the 2021 Census, 23.5% of residents work from home, which may be influenced by COVID-19 conditions.
+Inverleigh has one active public transport stop operating within its boundaries.
+This stop is served by one route that offers four weekly passenger trips in total.
+The accessibility of public transport in Inverleigh is limited, with residents typically living 1048 meters away from the nearest transport stop.
+As a predominantly residential area, most residents commute outwards using their cars as the dominant mode of transportation at 95%, while 5% walk to their destinations.
+On average, there are 2.3 vehicles per dwelling in Inverleigh, which is higher than the regional average.
+According to the 2021 Census, some 23.5% of residents work from home, a figure that may be influenced by COVID-19 conditions.

-Service frequency averages zero trips per day across all routes, equating to approximately four weekly trips per individual stop.
+The service frequency averages zero trips per day across all routes, resulting in approximately four weekly trips per individual stop.

 Frequently Asked Questions - Transport